 Recovery – Robot arms are more petite and flexible and demand smaller incisions that heal faster.
 Traditional surgical procedure demand bigger incision as everything is done by the surgeons hands.

-Preciseness – A human hand is prone to trembling but when talk about a robotic arm it moves and conducts the surgery very precisely.
+Preciseness – A human hand is prone to trembling but when talking about a robotic arm it moves and conducts the surgery very precisely.

 Robotic Surgery Procedure